Uc71/Chemotherapy-Drug-Trials/README.md

 ![image](https://user-images.githubusercontent.com/73863977/119922488-e1f87980-bf3d-11eb-83b5-04de2b20c7ba.png)

-I used matplotlib to generate a scatterplot of mouse weights vs. over-time averaged tumor volumes for all the mice treated with Capomulin.
+I used matplotlib to generate a scatterplot of mouse weights vs. averaged-over-time tumor volumes for all the mice treated with Capomulin.
 I then used linregress() to get the slope and y-intercept of the linear regression model for this plot.
 I drew the regression line on the plot and printed the slope and y-intercept for the model in a text statement.
 In the same text statement, I reported the correlation coefficient for the scatterplot linear regression model.